 What steps are required to change into the major?

 A faculty advisor willing to help with the proposed program must be identified by the student.
 Students may begin the conversation with their current advisor.
 The educational program proposal (Declaration of Intent, found on upper right side of this page) will be submitted to the Advising Coordinator, Jess Hawkey, 140 Roberts Hall.

 Who can advise students majoring in IDS in CALS?

 All CALS advisors may, and most have advised in IDS.
 Students may speak to their current advisor or another CALS advisor in one of the subject areas of interest.
-CALS Student Services and Advising Coordinator Lisa Ryan have a list of active and interested IDS advisors.
+CALS Office of Student Services and the Advising Coordinator, Jess Hawkey, have a list of active and interested IDS advisors.